hec9571/FInalProjectDS201/README.md

 # GPA and Common Behaviors of College Students

-## This contains a summary of the Final Project for DS 201.
-For more in-depth in-sight, please check out our walkthrough video or run our notebook directly in Google Colab linked below.

 ## Business Understanding

    College students have been notoriously known for doing activities outside of their classes and being a diverse community with combatting interests.
 High school students have increasingly become more likely to go to college and with five thousand three hundred colleges in the states currently we see how popular College is today.
 This is a time in a student’s life where they go out and try new things which helps them have a taste of adulthood before entering the working world.
 During college, men and women are at their physical peak and it is a time period where we see much growth in individuals.
 But with everything there are elements in college that can negatively or positively affect one’s physical or mental health.
 There are health issues that could arise from heavy drinking, drug use and other factors such as anxiety.
 However, independence could lead to better sleep patterns, making new friends and healthier life choices such as more exercise.
 In addition, decisions on how long you prepare for exams or even how many meals you have a day could affect your performance in school.
 All these newfound responsibilities can hinder or enhance your performance so it will be interesting how these variables interact.